General Cleaning vs Deep Cleaning – Important Differences

 What is Deep Cleaning?

-Areas being cleaned: infrequently touched, uncommon use areas and general cleaning areas.
+Areas being cleaned: infrequently touched, uncommon use areas, general cleaning areas, and hard to reach areas to ensure all areas clean.

 Examples: